tairasoul/yahd2mm/README.md

 this tab is for files that do not let you download with a mod manager

 put any compressed archives in here and you can install them directly

+also works with already-extracted mod folders, will move them instead (because c# doesnt let you do Directory.Copy for some godforsaken reason)

 ## todo